-The company aims to create value for shareholders through the commercial exploitation of proprietary products based on its dendrimer technology in pharmaceutical applications.
+The company aims to create value for shareholders through the commercial exploitation of proprietary products based on its dendrimer technology in pharmaceutical and healthcare applications.
 The company's key focus is to advance and broaden its product development pipeline, including internal and partnered DEP® programs and commercial opportunities for VivaGel®.
 It is intended to achieve this by continuing to utilise a combination of internally funded and partnered projects across the portfolio.
 The company commercialises its development pipeline with corporate partners via licencing agreements at various stages in a product's development lifecycle; depending on the product, patent opportunity, a partner's relative strength of product and market expertise, comparison of current and future potential returns, and the risks involved in advancing the product to the next value inflection point or milestone.

 Starpharma's strategy remains consistent with previous years.
-The sale of its agrochemicals business last year has enabled the company to strengthen its focus on the development of its high-value DEP® portfolio and has positioned the company well to capture value from its technology in the short to medium term.
-Starpharma has extensive expertise, strong intellectual property portfolio, deep product portfolio, a culture and ability to innovate and apply its technology platform to commercial opportunities, proven risk management practices, and a strong cash position.
-The company will continue using its cash resources to invest in selected research and development activities to achieve its objectives.
+Starpharma has extensive expertise, a strong intellectual property portfolio, deep product portfolio, a culture and ability to innovate and apply its technology platform to commercial opportunities, proven risk management practices, and a strong cash position.
+The company will continue using its cash resources and VivaGel[®] revenues to invest in selected research and development activities to achieve its objectives.